It may seem difficult to start

 7 ways you can build credit with no credit history

-When you have no credit history, it’s hard to know where to begin.
+When you have no credit history, it’s hard to know how to start building credit.
 Here are some ways to build credit history quickly when you’re just starting out.

 1. Get a credit builder loan

-A credit builder loan allows people with little or no credit history build their credit.
+credit builder loan allows people with little or no credit history to build their credit from scratch.

 In contrast to a traditional installment loan, where you get a lump sum after you sign your agreement and then pay it back in installments, a credit builder loan secures your loan funds in a certificate of deposit (CD) or savings account after you are approved.
 You then pay your monthly payments, which are reported to the credit bureaus.
 Once all your payments are made, you get your money (minus any applicable interest and fees).